 Near the end of the Spring Semester, a Faculty Committee evaluates all first-year M.A candidates.
 The Committee assesses the candidate’s goals for future study as well as what they have accomplished in the program.
 The Committee’s evaluation functions as the most important feedback a student receives during their first year, giving the candidate an objective sense of their progress and determining their course work for the following year.
 In certain circumstances a candidate could be advised not to continue with the program.

 1ST YEAR REVIEW PROCEDURE

 The M.A. thesis is an original scholarly monograph of at least 50 pages in length.
 The thesis must be written under the direction of a member of the film studies faculty.
 In order to insure that the thesis is of current interest to the discipline of film studies, a Thesis Committee selected by the M.A. candidate as well as the Director of the M.A.
 Program must approve it.
-Thesis Committees must include the Thesis Advisor, a second faculty member from the School of Film, and a third faculty member from a discipline outside the School of Film.
+Thesis Committees must include the Thesis Advisor, a second faculty member from the Film Division, and a third faculty member from a discipline outside the Film Division.

 For the MA exam, students choose one area from each list:

 Film Studies I (FILM 5150): Offers an in-depth examination of the various formal dimensions of film introducing selected key events and movements in film history and selected texts in classical film theory.
 Weekly screenings.